 There is also a number of interesting works in the context of programmable cellular networks.
-C-RAN [9] (i.e., Cloud-RAN), is a new cellular network architecture for the future mobile network infrastructure.
+C-RAN [35] (i.e., Cloud-RAN), is a new cellular network architecture for the future mobile network infrastructure.
 It combines centralized processing, cooperative radio and cloud, to render the radio access network more flexible.
-SoftCell [24] simplifies the operation of cellular networks and supports high-level service policies to direct traffic through sequences of MBs.
+SoftCell [36] simplifies the operation of cellular networks and supports high-level service policies to direct traffic through sequences of MBs.
 Fine-grained packet classifications are pushed to the access switches, and to ensure control-plane scalability, a local agent at the base station caches the service policy.
 Openflow-based SDN also offers a number of benefits for mobile networks, including wireless access segments, mobile backhaul networks, and core networks.
-SoftRAN [19] uses SDN principles to redesign the radio access network, and seeks to provide the "big-base station abstraction": it coordinates radio resource management through its logically centralized control plane, managing interference, load, QoS, etc. through plug and play algorithms.
+SoftRAN [37] uses SDN principles to redesign the radio access network, and seeks to provide the "big-base station abstraction": it coordinates radio resource management through its logically centralized control plane, managing interference, load, QoS, etc. through plug and play algorithms.

 OPENSDWN promotes a unified programmable control over network and middleboxes.
-Middleboxes are ubiquitous in today's computer networks [36].
-Besides virtualization, middleboxes also play an important role in OPENSDWN for the fine-grained transmission control, which is based in deep-packet inspection [3, 14, 40].
-Sekar et al. were one of the first to emphasize the importance of middleboxes, and in their middlebox manifesto [35], the authors argued for software-centric middlebox implementations running on general-purpose hardware platforms that are managed via open and extensible management APIs.
-Also Gember-Jacobson et al. [18] argue for a joint control of NFV and SDN components, and present the OpenNF architecture to coordinate the different control plane tasks, and to enable an efficient reallocation of flows across network function instances.
-Concretely, the southbound interface of OpenNF deals with the network function state diversity and seeks to minimize modifications.
+Middleboxes are ubiquitous in today's computer networks [38].
+Besides virtualization, middleboxes [39], [40], [41] also play an important role in OPENSDWN for the fine-grained transmission control, which is based in deep-packet inspection [42], [43], [44].
+Sekar et al. were one of the first to emphasize the importance of middleboxes, and in their middlebox manifesto [45], the authors argued for software-centric middlebox implementations running on general-purpose hardware platforms that are managed via open and extensible management APIs.
+Also Gember-Jacobson et al. [10] argue for a joint control of NFV and SDN components, and present the OpenNF architecture to coordinate the different control plane tasks, and to enable an efficient reallocation of flows across network function (NF) instances.
+Concretely, the southbound interface of OpenNF deals with the NF state diversity and seeks to minimize modifications.
 The northbound interface allows control applications to flexibly move, copy, or share subsets of state between NF instances.
-Merlin [41] is a language to provision network functions and entire network function chains.
-An interesting NFV platform is ClickOS [26], a virtualized software middlebox platform, based on light virtual machines.
-OPENSDWN is based on the Click modular router [12].
+[46] presents a system for dynamic up- and downscaling of middleboxes following a split/merge approach.
+Merlin [47] is a language to provision NFs and entire NF chains.
+An interesting NFV platform is ClickOS [48], a virtualized software middlebox platform, based on light virtual machines.
+OPENSDWN also leverages the Click [15] framework.

-Home networks have received particular attention over the last years [13, 48].
-Users are offered more flexibilities on how their network can be optimized [27, 47], sometimes even over participatory interfaces [13], helping home users to improve performance [34].
-Programmable middleboxes can also be exploited to provide a faster ISP service delivery [25].
+Home networks have received particular attention over the last years [49], [50].
+Users are offered more flexibilities on how their network can be optimized [51], [52], sometimes even over participatory interfaces [49], helping home users to improve performance [53].
+Programmable middleboxes can also be exploited to provide a faster ISP service delivery [54].
+Bibliographic Note.
+Some material of this paper were presented at ACM SOSR 2015 [55] and at the ACM CONEXT 2016 CAN Workshop [56].

-7. CONCLUSION
+VII.
+CONCLUSION